Temult/somner-deploy-tabbyapi/README.md

 ```

 **4. Restart the Pod:**
 Save your changes and restart the pod.
 The startup script will now automatically find and use `/workspace/config.yml`.
-No extra volume mounts are needed.
+No extra volume mounts are needed for the config file if you are on a platform like RunPod that mounts the entire `/workspace`.

 #### Why This Approach?
 This method separates **configuration** (your settings) from the immutable **container**.
 To swap models, you can now edit your `config.yml` at `/workspace/config.yml` and restart your session/pod without ever needing to rebuild the container image.